 Other images show the exterior of the building seemingly crushed by the snow as parts of the roof in the middle of the building appear to be touching the ground and the majority of its doors are completely caved in.

-In Ware County, it was reported that snow had come to an end across the area around 8:30 a.m., but with snow and ice lingering on the roads, driving conditions remain dangerous.
+In Ware County, it was reported that snow had come to an end across the area around 8:30 a.m., but with snow and ice lingering on the roads, driving conditions remained dangerous.

-Temperatures are forecast to remain below freezing for the majority of the day, aside from a few hours in the mid to late afternoon, so the snow and ice are expected to persist, particularly on less-traveled roadways.
+Temperatures are forecast to remain below freezing for some time so the snow and ice are expected to persist, particularly on less-traveled roadways.